zahraaAed/Module04-ExpansionProjectAssessment/Back-End/README.md

 4. **Product Update API**:

    - Create an API endpoint for updating products.
-   - Ensure that only the meme creator can update their memes.
+   - Ensure that only the product creator can update their products.

 5. **Product Deletion API**:

    - Create an API endpoint for deleting products.
-   - Ensure that only the meme creator can delete their memes.
+   - Ensure that only the product creator can delete their products.

 ## Submission